 What is an ERV and how does it work?

-In an airtight building, the ERV brings in precise amounts of outdoor air while exhausting the indoor stale air.
-Energy is transferred between the two air streams, resulting in heat staying inside during the winter, and out during the summer.
+In an airtight building, the ERV brings in precise amounts of fresh outdoor air while exhausting the stale indoor air.
+Energy is transferred between the two air streams, resulting in heat staying inside during the winter, and outside during the summer.
 Fan-powered exhaust is balanced with the fan-powered supply airflow.
 Moisture is also transferred and balanced in the process, keeping humidity levels comfortable.

 What are the benefits of an ERV?

 Users of ERVs can typically scale down their heating and cooling equipment to much smaller, more efficient systems, saving energy and money.
 Some units can increase the heat transfer efficiency to 90%.
 Comfort levels are easily maintained, and a small initial investment yields huge savings over the lifetime of the system.